DevOps shops use time-series monitoring systems to glean a nuanced, historical view of IT infrastructure that improves...

 Time-series monitoring tools are based on time-series databases, which are optimized for time-stamped data collected continuously or at fine-grained intervals.
 Since they store fine-grained data for a longer term than many metrics-based traditional monitoring tools, they can be used to compare long-term trends in DevOps monitoring data and to bring together data from more diverse sources than the IT infrastructure alone to link developer and business activity with the behavior of the infrastructure.

-Time-series monitoring tools include the open source project Prometheus, which is popular among Kubernetes shops, as well as commercial offerings from InfluxData and Wavefront, the latter of which VMware acquired last year.
+Time-series monitoring systems include the open source project Prometheus, which is popular among Kubernetes shops, as well as commercial offerings from InfluxData and Wavefront, the latter of which VMware acquired last year.

 DevOps monitoring with these tools gives enterprise IT shops such as Houghton Mifflin Harcourt, an educational book and software publisher based in Boston, a unified view of both business and IT infrastructure metrics.
 It does so over a longer period of time than the Datadog monitoring product the company used previously, which retains data for only up to 15 months in its Enterprise edition.